LTD-Beget/ltd-beget.github.io/hugo/content/post/2016-10-09-introducing-syncookied.md

  - **syncookied firewall** is a binary running on the firewall machine.
 Its task is to filter packets according to the rules in the configuration file.
 Syncookied firewall communicates with the syncookied server over local network and retrieves the secret keys.
  - **syncookied server** is a binary running on the protected machine.
 Its task is to transfer the secret key, used for SYN cookie generation, to the firewall.
- - **tcpsecrets kernel module** is a kernel module which exposes tcp secret key and the timestamp as a file in /proc filesystem to be read by syncookied server.
+ - **tcpsecrets kernel module** is a kernel module which exposes TCP secret key and the timestamp as a file in /proc filesystem to be read by syncookied server.
 It also installs an Ftrace handler to fool the kernel into thinking that SYN cookie was sent.

 ![syncookied](/img/syncookied.png)